Rahu-Ketu Main Page

 Presuming the absence of oppressive drishti, Bhava-6 is generally a favorable albeit controversial location for Rahu the Rogue .

 Professor Rahu teaching in classroom-6 does not indicate an inherently an immoral or amoral personality.
 However, Rahu the Opportunist finds expedient advantage in the environment of His placement in bhava-6.

 Professor Rahu works instrumentally within the environment of taboo mixing, conflict, accusations, and pollution as the content of His trajectory for obtainment of worldly privilege.
 Mesmerizing Professor Rahu teaching in classroom-6 nativities shrewdly use these otherwise unbalanced experiences as the subject of their social, material, and professional success.

-Professor Rahu teaching in classroom-6 = often the mark of fascinating military figures in times of war; use of criminal methods to attain praiseworthy goals (such as civil disobedience to fight environmental pollution); and taboo-breaking ministry to the terrible suffering of the underclass - including animals.
+Professor Rahu teaching in classroom-6 = often the mark of fascinating military figures in times of war; use of criminal methods to attain praiseworthy goals (such as civil disobedience to fight environmental pollution); and barrier-bending, taboo-twisting ministry to the terrible suffering of the underclass - including animals.

 Professor Rahu teaching in classroom-6 also marks 'successful' criminals who have attained higher social privilege via the evil methods of human trafficking, exploitive labor, cheating, blaming, and drugs.

 Elevation through Argumentation

 Rahu in Bhava-6 disproportion = privileges gained via medicine, military, legal defense, and ministries of service.

 Often involves service to polluters, exploiters, or criminals.
 Excellent placement for criminal attorney, military professional, physician, hazardous materials handlers - especially those who are willing to deal with extreme situations or devious methods.